 |Sun Exposure||Full sun|

-Loamy, well-drained soil is best for ghost pepper plants.
-If growing ghost pepper plants in containers ensuring the potting medium is well-draining is of utmost importance.
-When growing ghost peppers in the garden, add some organic matter into the soil at the beginning of the growing season, especially if the soil is sandy.
+Loamy, well-drained soil with a slightly acidic soil pH is best for ghost pepper plants.
+Add some organic matter, such as compost, into the soil at the beginning of the growing season, especially if the soil is sandy.

 Temperature and Humidity

-Fertilize ghost pepper plants immediately after planting, and then twice more throughout the growing season with a balanced fertilizer.
-Although it may be tempting, do not fertilize ghost pepper plants more often than that as they are very sensitive to over-fertilization.
+Fertilize ghost pepper plants immediately after planting, and then twice more throughout the growing season, using a balanced fertilizer.
+Although it might be tempting, do not fertilize ghost pepper plants more often than that, as they are very sensitive to overfeeding.

 Harvesting Ghost Peppers

 As ghost peppers ripen, they typically will turn from green to red.
 Bright red color and slight wrinkling of the skin are signs that they have reached full maturity.
 Reaching maturity will take between 120 and 150 days on average.
 They can be harvested at any stage of development if desired, but they are spiciest when fully mature.
 This is because the compound responsible for the spice in ghost peppers, capsaicin, increases in concentration until the peppers reach full maturity.